 17) What is included in your financial planning services?

 18) Are there additional fees for financial planning?

 Find out if you have to pay extra for financial planning services, and if so, the cost.
 Planning ahead is an important and ongoing aspect of your financial success.
 Additional fees might dissuade you from engaging in financial planning on a recurring basis.

 19) How often will my financial plan be updated?

 Sometimes a financial plan is only prepared at the onset of your relationship.
 SageVest incorporates full planning updates on a recurring basis.

 20) Does planning software use an effective tax rate?

-Some planning programs include detailed tax planning, based upon specific income and tax facts that your advisor inputs each year.
+Some financial planning software programs include detailed tax planning, based upon specific income and tax facts that your advisor inputs each year.
 However, many programs utilize an effective tax rate, which holds your taxes at a constant percentage, regardless of changes in your income or deductions.
 This can lead to grossly inaccurate planning results.

-If you’re thinking about hiring a wealth advisor, we recommend you begin with our tips on ‘How To Find The Best Advisor For You’.
+If you’re thinking about hiring a wealth advisor, we recommend you begin with our tips on ‘How to Find the Best Advisor for You’.
 Ask every potential advisor the same set of questions (as above) to ensure fair comparison and to help you achieve an informed decision.
-You can print the list here of 20 Questions To Ask A Financial Advisor.
+You can print the list here of 20 Questions to Ask a Financial Advisor.

 SageVest Wealth Management proudly serves as an independent, fee-only, fiduciary advisor to individuals, families and business owners who care about making smart financial decisions with counsel they can trust.
 We have consistently been ranked as a Top Financial Advisor in Washington, DC and Northern Virginia and enjoy helping individuals secure their financial futures.
 Please contact us to learn more.